Academic Regulations

 A student may retake a course if a higher grade is required or desired.
 The initial grade received in the course remains on the student's record.
 An R will be placed next to the course with the lower grade to indicate that the course was repeated.
 Credit is given only once for taking the course, and only the higher grade is used in computing the student's GPA.

+Olin students are expected to maintain a high level of scholarship during their time at Washington University.
 Approximately three weeks after the end of a semester, the Academic Review Committee reviews the record of each enrolled student.
-Students must attain and maintain a minimum 2.0 GPA in professional (business) and general courses to be in good academic standing.
-Failure to achieve minimum standards may result in the student being placed on academic probation or becoming ineligible for future registration in Olin Business School.
-Failure on the part of a student to meet the conditions of probation during the following semester may result in dismissal from the school.
+Students must attain and maintain a minimum 2.0 GPA in their professional (business), semester, and cumulative GPAs to be in good academic standing.
+In addition, students must be making progress to complete their professional requirements within a reasonable time period.
+Failure to achieve minimum standards may result in the student's academic records being reviewed for academic action.

 Satisfactory Academic Progress for Title IV Federal Financial Aid

 The minimum GPA requirements needed to maintain eligibility for Satisfactory Academic Progress are dictated by the specific program of study.
 In each case, per the requirements of 34 C.F.R.
 668.34(a)(4(ii), the federal student aid program requires a minimum of a C average to maintain eligibility for aid, but an individual degree or certificate program may have a higher minimum GPA for federal Satisfactory Academic Progress.
 Olin Business School requires a minimum 2.0 cumulative GPA for Satisfactory Academic Progress.
+(Additional information about Satisfactory Academic Progress is available from Student Financial Services.)

 Leave of Absence Process